 A flexible bronchoscopy is an exam of the airways of your lungs.
-A thin, flexible instrument called a bronchoscope is used.
+A thin, flexible tube called a bronchoscope is used.
 It has a light and small camera that allow the healthcare provider to view your airways.

 If you are having this test as an outpatient, make sure you have an adult friend or family member to drive you home.